javabrett/stream-me-up-scotty/series-getting-started-with-cc/workshop-streaming-etl/README.md

 1. Save your API key and secret - you will need these during the workshop.

 1. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API keys** tab.
 If you don’t see the API key populate right away, refresh the browser.

 ***

-## <a name="step-8"></a>Step 8: Cloud Dashboard Walkthrough

-This section will be conducted by the workshop instructor.
-You can find additional information on the Cloud Dashboard [here](https://docs.confluent.io/cloud/current/overview.html) and [here](https://docs.confluent.io/cloud/current/client-apps/cloud-basics.html).

-***